Top 20 Biggest Cities in Nigeria by Population

 3. Ibadan

 Ibadan, the capital of Oyo State, is one of the largest cities in Nigeria with a population of over 3 million.
 Located in the southwestern part of Nigeria, Ibadan is historically known for its role during British rule as a centre of commerce and education.
 It is home to Nigeria’s first university, the University of Ibadan, and has a more laid-back atmosphere compared to the bustling streets of Lagos.
-It is the biggest city by landmass and also one of the most affordable cities in Nigeria.
+It is the biggest city by landmass and one of Nigeria’s most affordable cities.

 4. Abuja